kellycook301/GearList/README.md

 With this app you may create a visual representation of the music gear that you have.
 I created MyGearList because it combines my two loves; musical gear and lists.
 Now you too can have a visually appealing list of the musical gear that you own!

+## The Tech

+* React
+* ReactStrap for modals, buttons, etc
+* MDB React for additional color options
+* Iconscout for the instrument and musician icons
+* Canva for the logo
+* Gimp
+* Fontawesome for the trashcan and pencil icons

 Let's get started!

 ## Launching The App